-As well as a high sales tax, the Federal Capital Gains Tax applies in Alabama.
+The Federal Capital Gains Tax applies in Alabama.
 This is set at a maximum of 28%, but the actual amount changes from person to person and is based on income and other factors.
 This tax is applied to all profits you make from the sale of precious metals.
+Under current law, gold and silver are subject to capital gains taxation when exchanged for Federal Reserve notes or when used in barter transactions.
 If you buy and hold, no taxes are due.

 Alabama was built on agriculture, and has thrived in the last 60 years or so, prior to which it was one of the poorest states in the nation.
 Its largest city is Birmingham and the state capital is Montgomery.
 The Yellowhammer State is seen as a great place to buy gold and other precious metals, which comes from the fact that it has always had a close connection with mankind’s most prized precious metal.
 However, sizeable taxes on precious metals go some way to countering this.